Load data from cloud storage: Google Cloud Storage

 COMMENT = 'Table to be loaded from GCS calendar data file';

 The output shows the columns of the table you created.
-Currently, the table does not have any rows.
+Currently, the table doesn’t have any rows.

 Step 5.
 Create a storage integration

 Before you can load data from cloud storage, you must configure a storage integration that is specific to your cloud provider.
-The following example is specific to GCS.
+The following example is specific to Google Cloud Storage.

-Storage integrations are named, first-class Snowflake objects that avoid the need for passing explicit cloud provider credentials such as secret keys or access tokens; instead, integration objects reference a GCS service account.
+Storage integrations are named, first-class Snowflake objects that avoid the need for passing explicit cloud provider credentials such as secret keys or access tokens; instead, integration objects reference a Google Cloud Storage service account.

-To create a storage integration for GCS, do the following:
+To create a storage integration for Google Cloud Storage, do the following:

-1. In the open worksheet, place your cursor in the CREATE OR REPLACE STORAGE INTEGRATION lines, define the required parameters, and select Run.
+1. In the open worksheet, place your cursor in the in the CREATE STORAGE INTEGRATION lines, define the required parameters, and select Run.
 For example:

 CREATE OR REPLACE STORAGE INTEGRATION gcs_data_integration